This Week’s Post

 Besides being comparative, my thinking is interdisciplinary.
 I make a serious and critical use of philosophy, which enriches my discussion of law.
 For, indeed, justice cannot exist without wisdom.

-My main interest is the constitution, though I will, of course, discuss other areas too.
-That includes, but is not limited to, commercial, contract, and intellectual property law.
+My main interest is constitutional law and theory though I will on occasion discuss other areas including commercial, contract, and intellectual property law.